 We use Adjusted Earnings before Interest, Taxes, Depreciation, and Amortization ("EBITDA") and Adjusted EBITDA as a percent of net sales to measure our operating profitability.
 We believe that Adjusted EBITDA and Adjusted EBITDA as a percent of net sales provide management, investors and creditors with useful measures of the operational results of our business and increase the period-to-period comparability of our operating profitability and comparability with other companies.
 Adjusted EBITDA as a percent of net sales is also used in the calculation of management's incentive compensation program.
 The most directly comparable U.S. generally accepted accounting principles ("GAAP") measure to Adjusted EBITDA and Adjusted EBITDA as a percent of net sales is Net income and Net income as a percent of net sales, respectively.
-Adjusted EBITDA is calculated as earnings before interest expense, income tax expense, amortization of intangible assets, depreciation of property, plant and equipment and other adjustments as defined by the Second Amended and Restated Credit Agreement dated as of March 29, 2019 ("Credit Agreement"), governing Allison Transmission, Inc.'s ("ATI"), our wholly-owned subsidiary, new million term loan facility in the amount of \$648 million due March 2026 ("New Term Loan", and together with ATI's new revolving credit facility with commitments in the amount of \$600 million due September 2024 ("New Revolving Credit Facility") defined as the "New Senior Secured Credit Facility").
-Adjusted EBITDA as a percent of net sales is calculated as Adjusted EBITDA divided by net sales.
+Adjusted EBITDA is calculated as earnings before interest expense, income tax expense, amortization of intangible assets, depreciation of property, plant and equipment and other adjustments as defined by the Credit Agreement governing ATI's, our wholly-owned subsidiary, New Term Loan (together with ATI's new revolving credit facility with commitments in the amount of \$600 million due September 2024 ("New Revolving Credit Facility") defined as the "New Senior Secured Credit Facility").
+Adjusted EBITDA as a percent of net sales is calculated as Adjusted EBITDA divided by net sales